centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 }
 ```
 #### Success, empty wishlist
-If customer doesn't have a wishlist yet, then the response will be:
+If the customer doesn't have a wishlist yet, the response will be:

 ```json
 {
   "token": "...",